Penguins CReW Club: Our Extended Schools Provision

 TERMS AND CONDITIONS

 Our Club aims to be accessible to all children attending Croxton Kerrial C.E.
 Primary School.
-Admission to the club is organised by the Managers and we use a waiting list system when the need arises.
+Admission to the club is organised by the Manager and we use a waiting list system when the need arises.
 The waiting list will be operated on a first come-first served basis, with the exception of siblings who will have priority for the same days as a sibling already attending.

 We require a completed set of registration forms for your child before they can attend the Club.
 This information will be treated as confidential and will be stored appropriately.